The Members of

 In our opinion and according to the information and explanations given to us theremuneration paid by the Company to its directors during the current year is in accordancewith the provisions of Section 197 of the Act.
 The remuneration paid to any director isnot in excess of the limit laid down under Section 197 of the Act.

-i.
-The Company has disclosed the impact of pending litigations as at 31 March 2019 onits financial position in its standalone financial statements.
+1. The Company has disclosed the impact of pending litigations as at 31st March 2022on its financial position in its standalone financial statements.

 For Sapra and Company